 PlayStation Vita Review

 Sony is looking forward to the future of the handheld market with the release of its powerful new handheld device — PlayStation Vita.
-Utilizing a massive OLED screen, dual analog sticks and a rear touchpad, Sony is looking to market the device to gamers who are looking for a console-like experience on-the-go.
-However, does it’s short battery life and lack of advertising pre-launch keep the Vita from challenging Nintendo for handheld supremacy?
-Read on for our full-review on the system and what you have to look forward to.
+Utilizing a massive OLED screen, dual analog sticks, and a rear touchpad, Sony is looking to market the device to gamers who are seeking a console-like experience on-the-go.
+However, do its short battery life and lack of advertising pre-launch keep the Vita from challenging Nintendo for handheld supremacy?
+Read on for our full review of the system and what you have to look forward to.

 The Beautiful 5-inch OLED Screen